Skip to article

 Maine cottage food — your questions answered.

-What license do I need to sell home-manufactured food in Maine?
+Do you need a license to sell food in Maine?

 Maine cottage food laws: what is the short version?

 Maine requires license before selling cottage food.
 The listed cost is $20.
-There is no state revenue cap in the current data.
-Maine allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+The cited state sources do not list a revenue cap.
+Maine allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food license in Maine?
+Do I need a cottage food license or permit in Maine?

 Yes.
 Maine requires license before selling cottage food.
 The listed cost is $20.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.